 Increased employee productivity

 Of course, not all employees are productive.
-WFO software introduces additional accountability, letting workers know that certain behaviors (i.e. buddy punching – a common construction issue that can be solved with workforce optimization software) won’t go unnoticed.
+Software introduces additional accountability, letting workers know that certain behaviors (i.e., buddy punching, a common construction issue that can be solved with tracking software) won’t go unnoticed.

-The construction industry is governed by many rules, regulations, and unions.
-Workforce optimization software keeps data more organized and accessible in the event of an emergency.
+Many rules, regulations, and unions govern the construction industry.
+The software keeps data more organized and accessible in the event of an emergency.

 Increased efficiency while working remotely

 Construction professionals not required to be physically present on job sites can feasibly switch to remote work, though this has workforce data management implications.
 Workforce optimization software can help by removing the need for workers to email sensitive documents back and forth, creating a single source of truth that can be accessed from the cloud anywhere.

 When workforce management decisions are made without accurate data, things can go drastically wrong.
 Workers might be scheduled inefficiently, and skill gaps might go unnoticed—the list goes on.

 The professionals responsible for workforce optimization typically bring tremendous expertise to their work, especially if they’ve been with a particular company for many years.
 They likely know the company’s workforce needs inside out.